linuxgamingcentral/pmex-remix-for-steam-deck/README.md

-# pmex-remix-for-steam-deck
+# Project M EX Remix for Steam Deck/Linux
-Project M EX Remix for Steam Deck/Linux
+Everything you need to quickly get PMEX Remix up and running on Steam Deck or Linux.